 -

-5-Position Height AdjustmentâAdjust from 1.2 to 3.5 inches via a single lever on the deck.
-Thatâs enough range for cool-season grasses like fescue or warm-season Bermuda, though the top end is a bit low for very tall grass.
-A quick, tool-free change.
+5-Position Height Adjustment: Adjust cutting height from about 1.2 to 3.5 inches using a single lever on the deck.
+Thatâs enough range for cool-season grasses (keep it taller) or warm-season varieties (lower cuts).
+The lever is easy to reach, though not as smooth as premium mowers.

 -